inBeat/inbeat-website/content/top-influencers/tiktok/vegan/argentina/_index.md

 ---
-title: Top 10 Vegan TikTok Influencers In Argentina In 2023
+title: Top 10 Vegan TikTok Influencers In Argentina In 2024
 description: >-
-  Find top vegan TikTok influencers in Argentina in 2023.
+  Find top vegan TikTok influencers in Argentina in 2024.
 Most popular hashtags: #vegan #fyp #lgbt #parati.
 platform: TikTok
 hits: 26
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our platform has 26 TikTok influencers like this in Argentina for you to work with.
+text_bottom: inBeat aggregates 26 TikTok influencers like this in Argentina for you to work with.
 profiles:
   - username: "feminist_lgbtqi"
     fullname: >-